techworkersco/techworkersco.github.io/call-for-submissions.md

 ### What we publish

-<mark>We welcome a variety of content from the workers' perspective:</mark>
+We welcome a variety of content from the workers' perspective:

 - Original writing on topics we care about and can only address collectively.
 - News of tech worker organizing from around the globe, particularly efforts with grassroots leadership.